Your search results

 0

-Upon arrival at the airport, make sure that you have your Immigration and Customs forms complete.
-Pass through Immigration and then collect your luggage.
+Upon arrival at the airport, pass through Immigration and then collect your luggage.
 Then go through Customs and proceed outside the terminal to the street where the taxi and shuttles pick-up.

-Private Shuttle (recommended) – an air-conditioned van will be waiting for you at the airport for a cost of $90.
+Private Shuttle (recommended) – An air-conditioned van will be waiting for you at the airport for a cost of $120.
 I recommend Nabor Moya who speaks perfect English and will wait for you at the airport exit with a sign with your name on it.
-His email is nabormoya@hotmail.com and his cell phone is +506 8393-3657.
+Email: nabormoya24@gmail.com

 Shared Shuttle – These shuttles typically depart from the airport twice a day in the morning and late afternoon and are shared.
-Typical cost is between $30 and $40 per person.
-If you don’t rent a car, this is a great way to get around the country.
-Try Grayline Costa Rica or Interbus Online.
+If you don’t rent a car, this is an affordable way to get around the country.
+Interbus Online: http://www.interbusonline.com/

-Taxi – A taxi from the airport should cost about $80 to Jaco.
+Taxi – A taxi from the airport should cost about $90 to Jaco.
 Negotiate the price before you get in.
 Typically, the red taxis will be cheaper as opposed to the orange ones that work at the airport.
-If you see a red one driving through the terminal then flag them down.
-Once in Jaco, taxis are readily available and will only cost about $2 to get anywhere in town.
+Once in Jaco, taxis are readily available and will only cost about $5 to get anywhere in town.

-Public Transportation – the bus is an option but it’s difficult to take public transportation from the airport to Jaco.
-The reason is because no buses depart from the airport to Jaco.
-You first have to take a taxi to the bus terminal called the “Terminal 7 – 10” in downtown San Jose that is about 25 minutes away and that will cost between $20 & $30.
-Then you have to wait for the bus to Jaco that departs every 2 hours and the terminal is not the safest place in Costa Rica.
-If you will be arriving after dark I would highly recommend that you take a taxi straight to Jaco or arrange a private shuttle.
-When you return to the airport the buses from Jaco drop off at the terminal and the cost is only about $4 so if you are trying to save money then this will be the most affordable route on the way back.
-Bus tickets can be purchased online www.transportesjacoruta655.com/venta/venta.php.
+Public Transportation – The bus is an option but it’s difficult to take public transportation from the airport to Jaco.
+No buses depart directly from the airport.
+You must take a taxi to the bus terminal “Terminal 7 – 10” in downtown San Jose (about 25 minutes away, $20–$30).
+Then wait for the bus to Jaco, which departs every 2 hours.
+The terminal is not the safest place in Costa Rica, so if arriving after dark I highly recommend a taxi straight to Jaco or a private shuttle.
+On the way back, buses from Jaco drop off at the airport terminal and cost about $6.
+Bus tickets: http://www.transportesjacoruta655.com/venta/venta.php

-Golf Cart Rentals – an excellent way to get around town. https://www.jacogolfcart.com/
+Golf Cart Rentals – An excellent way to get around town.

 What to Pack

-Jaco is extremely casual – shorts, swimwear and sandals are okay everywhere.
-Long pants are unnecessary for Jaco but may be desired for San Jose or any special events you may have planned.
+Jaco is casual – shorts, swimwear, sandals are fine everywhere.
+Long pants only needed for San Jose or special events.

 Other Notes